CardFinder has no impact on your credit score, no SIN required

 Headquartered in New York, Mastercard is the second-largest credit card company in the world.
 Infamous for its catchphrase, “For everything else, there’s Mastercard,” the company holds a 30% share of the credit card and debit card market according to Reuters.
 Mastercard operates in more than 210 countries, and is known for both its credit card, debit cards, and prepaid card products.

 Cards summary (+/-)

-Natasha is the Business Director of Everyday Banking at Ratehub.ca.
-With over a decade of business, strategy and execution experience in the financial services industry, Natasha has worked with numerous public and private enterprises across North America.
-Her passion for finance and education brought her to Ratehub.ca, where she works closely with Canada’s top financial institutions - from banks to credit unions - to help ensure our over 1,200,000 monthly users get matched with the right credit cards and personal financing accounts.read linkedin bio
+With over a decade of experience in the finance industry, Natasha works closely with Canada's top financial institutions - from banks to credit unions - to help Ratehub.ca's 1,200,000 monthly users get matched with the right banking products. read full bio

 Whether you need a mortgage, credit card, savings account, or insurance coverage, we help you find and compare the best financial products for your specific needs.

 When it comes to mortgages, Ratehub.ca is more than just a place to research and compare the best rates.
 Our goal is to give Canadians the best mortgage experience from online search to close.
 This means offering Canadians the mortgage tools, information and articles to educate themselves, allowing them to get personalized rate quotes from multiple lenders to compare rates instantly, and providing them with the best online application and offline customer service to close their mortgage all in one place.

 Ratehub.ca has been named Canada's Mortgage Brokerage of the Year for four years straight (2018-2021).
 With over 12 years of mortgage experience, and over $11 billion in mortgages funded, we deliver you the best mortgage experience in Canada.